-Recommendation: Develop a "complete streets" policy to ensure that Howard County streets are designed, built, and operated to enable safe access for all users, including pedestrians, bicyclists, motorists and transit riders of diverse ages and abilities.
+Recommendation: Develop a "complete streets" policy and a Complete Streets Design Manual to ensure that Howard County streets are de-signed, built, and operated to enable safe access for all users, including pedestrians, bicyclists, motorists and transit riders of diverse ages and abilities.
 This could include requiring the development of site and location specific bicycle and pedestrian circulation plans.